Updated

 - 4. What happens if I lose my motion?

-1. What is a motion to withdraw a plea under California law?
+1. What is a motion to withdraw a plea?

-California Penal Code Section 1018 grants defendants in a criminal case the right to withdraw a guilty or no contest plea.
+California Penal Code Section 1018 grants you the right to withdraw a guilty or no contest plea.
 This right applies in both misdemeanor and felony cases.

-Under the law, the withdrawal of a plea takes place by an accused filing a motion with the court.
-Defendants must file the motion either:
+Under the law, the withdrawal of a plea takes place by you filing a motion with the court.
+You must file the motion either:

 - within six months of a probationary sentence (as opposed to a jail or state prison sentence).1

-If a judge grants the motion, the defendant is given the opportunity to withdraw a prior plea and substitute it with a plea of not guilty.
+If a judge grants the motion, you are given the opportunity to withdraw a prior plea and substitute it with a plea of not guilty.

-In general, defendants file a motion to withdraw a plea when they realize that pleading guilty or pleading no contest is not in their best interest.
-This might be the case, for example, when they:
+In general, you file a motion to withdraw a plea when you realize that pleading guilty or pleading no contest is not in your best interest.
+This might be the case, for example, when you:

-- discover they are going to incur an unexpected penalty,
+- discover you are going to incur an unexpected penalty,

-- believe they were represented by an incompetent lawyer or the victim of ineffective assistance of counsel, or
+- believe you were represented by an incompetent lawyer or were the victim of ineffective assistance of counsel, or

-- realize they made a mistake in accepting a plea agreement or plea deal.2
+- realize you made a mistake in accepting a plea agreement or plea deal.2

 Example: Bill enters a guilty plea to criminal charges of robbery and admits that he had personally used a gun during the commission of his crime.
 He pleads guilty because he believes he will receive a probation sentence for the charge in return for admitting that he used a gun.
 The court, however, eventually finds Bill ineligible for probation despite the gun admission.